nwadams/navutils/README.md

 PendingIntent pendingIntent = stackBuilder.getPendingIntent(0, PendingIntent.FLAG_CANCEL_CURRENT);
 ```

+### How it all works

+We could use `finish()` instead of `NavUtils.NavigateUpTo(Activity sourceActivity, Intent upIntent)` but
+that would require us to be 100% certain that the parent activity is already running.
+If possible
+it is advised to use the default impl.

 The [TaskStackBuilder](http://developer.android.com/reference/android/support/v4/app/TaskStackBuilder.html) does
 `context.startActivities()` which allows us to be able to build the correct parent stack.
 We could build
 these manually if we desired instead of using the ancestral parent navigation.